 1. Trace Precedents – formula auditing

-This function in Excel shows arrow that indicates which cell affects the currently selected cells.
-When you activate the cell you see blue hoax or arrow which shows the direction of the flow.
-To activate this function: Select the cell that contains formula and Click on Trace Precedents in the Formula tab.
+This function in Excel shows an arrow that indicates which cell affects the currently selected cells.
+When you activate the cell you see a blue hoax or arrow which shows the direction of the flow.
+To activate this function: Select the cell that contains the formula and Click on Trace Precedents in the Formula tab.

 a.
 Click on the cell in the spreadsheet.
 Here we click on cell D2.